 Tomatoes need at least 6-8 hours of sunlight per day, but intense midday sun can easily burn their leaves and fruit.
 Sunburn most often occurs when the weather quickly changes from cloudy to hot and sunny.
 Plants have no chance to adjust their photosynthesis and transpiration processes.

 Lack of wind circulation is another culprit.
 Plants surrounded by other vegetables or crowded cages don’t receive adequate airflow.
-Staking or trellising tomatoes opens their foliage to light breeze which helps regulate temperature.
+Staking or trellising tomatoes opens their foliage to a light breeze, which helps regulate temperature.

-Insufficient leaf covering around the tomatoes also leads to sunburn.
+Insufficient leaf coverage around the tomatoes also leads to sunburn.
 Aggressive pruning of leaves exposes the delicate fruit to direct sun.
 While pruning helps prevent fungal diseases, it requires balance and strategy.

 Tomato Fruit Problems Due to Hot Weather